 National Museums

 Our seven National Museums are spread all over Wales.
 Between them, they cover all aspects of Welsh life and history, ancient and modern.
 There’s art, culture, natural history, coal, wool, slate, industry, Roman heritage and more, with each venue offering brilliant family days out.
-Remarkably, considering the world-class collections they hold, they’re all free to visit.
+Remarkably, considering the world-class collections they hold, they all have free entry.
+Charges may apply to particular aspects such as seasonal events, exhibitions and tours, as well as for parking.

 Search for more museums across Wales